kkanshul/dock/README.md

 th test.lua <pre-trained model>  <unique_id>
 ```

-The above command will apply pre-trained model on all the MS COCO test images and gives class scores for each proposals.
-You can use unique_id to specify name of file which would be used to save the test scores.
+The above command will apply pre-trained model on all the MS COCO test images and gives the class scores for each proposal.
+You can use unique_id to specify the name of file which would be used to save the test scores.

 ## More code coming soon